Icecreamwhale/2QPortfolioLiCruz/WDProjLiCRUZDELACRUZ.md

 **P4(Driver Lineup for the 2025 Season)** = This webpage will simply show the lineup of drivers for this year's season, accompanied by a short description for each driver.

-**P5(Race Weekend:)** = This webpage will detail what goes on during a race weekend and its importance.
+**P5(Race Weekend)** = This webpage will detail what goes on during a race weekend and its importance.

 **P6(World Driver's Championship standings)** = This webpage will be a leaderboard showing the standings and rankings of each driver for this season.

 **P7(Constructor's Championship winner)** = This webpage will show the team that scored the most points during this season.

-**P8(Driver Hall of Fame/Legendary Drivers:)** = This webpage will highlight the extraordinary feats and records accomplished by certain drivers.
+**P8(Driver Hall of Fame/Legendary Drivers)** = This webpage will highlight the extraordinary feats and records accomplished by certain drivers.

 **References:** This page will always be available on the bottom of the website, linking to all the sources used for information and images.